gluster/gdeploy/examples/README.md

   * redundancy_count=2
   * force - Pass force option to volume create

-`snapshot'
+snapshot
 ----------

-'snapshot' section can be used if the user wants to create or delete a snapshot.
+`snapshot` section can be used if the user wants to create or delete a snapshot.
-The option 'action' is to be used to specify which snapshot action is to be executed.
+The option `action` is to be used to specify which snapshot action is to be executed.
 The choices supported as of now are create, delete, clone and restore.
 The name of the snapshot can be specified as the value to the snapname option.
-If the action is create the name of the volume is to specified as the value to the option 'volname'.(If not specified under the volume section).
+If the action is create the name of the volume is to specified as the value to the option `volname`.(If not specified under the volume section).

 Fields in this section:
   * action=create